Electronic waste in India: Health hazards

-E-waste contains many hazardous substances which have been found to be extremely dangerous to human health and the environment; e-waste is often disposed of under less than ideal safety conditions.
-Since most e-waste is illegally processed by workers operating outside of formally-organized systems, these informal workers commonly practice unregulated and often dangerous recycling techniques that can have serious health consequences.
-Unfortunately the recycling labor force has a low literacy rate and very little awareness of the hazards of e-waste which means that many of these workers are unknowingly engaging in activities that are harmful to their health.
+E-waste is a repository of numerous hazardous substances that pose significant risks to both human health and the environment.
+Unfortunately, it is frequently disposed of without adequate safety measures in place.
+This is largely because a substantial portion of e-waste is processed illegally by workers operating outside of formal, regulated systems.
+These informal laborers often employ unregulated and perilous recycling methods, leading to potentially severe health consequences.
+Regrettably, the recycling labor force exhibits a low literacy rate and limited awareness of the hazards associated with e-waste.
+Consequently, many of these workers unwittingly partake in activities that jeopardize their health.
 In Delhi alone, an estimated 25,000 workers including children are involved in crude e-waste dismantling units—annually these units dismantle 10,000–20,000 tons of e-waste with bare hands.
 They lack proper personal protective equipment and are exposed to toxins through the e-waste.
 The materials that are not recycled by waste pickers are often left in landfills or burned.
 Both methods can lead to toxic chemicals leaking into the air, water and soil.
 Workers in these facilities often do not have adequate safety gear and exposure to e-waste can lead to many health issues.
 Exposure can happen directly or indirectly through skin contact, inhalation of fine particles and ingestion of contaminated dust.
 Potential health outcomes from e-waste exposure include changes in thyroid functions, poor neonatal outcomes, including spontaneous abortions, stillbirths and premature births.
 Side effects also included changes in behaviors and decreased lung function.
 There is also evidence of significant DNA damage.